-If your ping or the ping of fellow gamers is above a certain level, you may experience latency issues while playing the game.
+If your ping or the ping of fellow gamers is above a certain threshold, you may experience latency issues while playing the game.
 A too high ping can have other ill-effects, like being kicked off automatically of servers that check player pings regularly to make sure ping's don't exceed a certain threshold, stuttering, frame drops, and other undesirable things.

-Reduce Gaming Latency (Ping) in Windows provided you with an option to reduce your ping in certain games by making changes to TCP settings of the Windows operating system.
+Our article Reduce Gaming Latency (Ping) in Windows provided you with an option to reduce your ping in certain games by making changes to TCP settings of the Windows operating system.
 It was a technical guide that required making changes to settings in the Windows Registry.
-Especially gamers who have been experiencing pings of 100ms and above may benefit from those modifications, provided that their connection to the server should be faster than that.
+Especially gamers who have been experiencing pings of 100ms and above could benefit from those modifications, provided that their connection to the server should be faster than that.
 If the connection itself takes 100ms, you won't see a difference, but if it should be faster but is not, then you most likely will.

 If you do not like to hack the Windows Registry manually, you may prefer a program that does that for you.
 Leatrix Latency Fix is a free program for the Windows operating system that you can use to apply the changes automatically.

-All you need to do for that to happen is to download the latest version of the program from the developer website, extract the zip file to your local system, and run the program executable afterwards.
+All you need to do is to download the latest version of the program, extract the zip file to your local system, and run the program executable afterwards.

 The window displays the current status of the installation.
 A click on install makes the modifications to the computer and changes the status from not installed to installed.
 Please note that you need to restart the PC after the changes have been made for them to take effect.